jmhcondon/Get-and-Clean-Project/CodeBook.md

  tGravityAcc.std.Z

- These are the averaged mean and standard deviation of total linear acceleration due to gravity alone.
+ The above are the averaged mean and standard deviation of total linear acceleration due to gravity alone.
  Linear acceleration was recorded along the X, Y, and Z axes r by the Samsung smartphone's accelerometer.
  They are measured within the time domain and had original measurements had units of standard gravity "g'.